gregory-nelson/Cornell-Shimtah/documents/design-journey.md

 ## Client Description (Milestone 1)
 > Tell us about your client.
 Who is your client?
 What kind of website do they want?
 What are their key goals?

 Shimtah is the one and only Korean Traditional Percussion group of Cornell University and in the Ithaca area, working as the cultural ambassador to preserve and spread the spirit of Korean culture.
-Shimtah would like a informative website used to introduce the club, inform people about Korean traditional music, and recruit new members.
+Shimtah would like a informative website used to introduce the club, inform people about Korean traditional music, current members and alumni to post content and check progress, and recruit new members.

 > NOTE: **If you are redesigning an existing website, give us the current URL and some screenshots of the current site.** Tell us how you plan to update the site in a significant way that meets the Project 4 requirements.